 Opposite the Hagia Sophia stands the other best known monument in Istanbul – The Blue Mosque, constructed between 1609 and 1616 under the orders of Sultan Ahmet to the Architect Mehmed Aga under his master, the prolific Ottoman architect Mimar Sinan.

 These two monuments stand opposite each other, reminding visitors of the glorious and tumultuous past of Istanbul.
 Nearby is Topkapi Palace, and within its gardens the Archeological Museum.
-And don’t forget the Basilica Cistern!
+And don’t forget the Basilica Cistern which has recently been restored and is amazing (but book a ticket first to avoid the queues.
+Or let us include it in your personalised tour of Istanbul.

 Cross the Galatala Bridge and catch a glimpse of the new and old Istanbul in one birds eye view! – the ancient peninsula.
 Bosphorus Bridge, Sulimaniye Mosque and the newly constructed Metro Bridge.